famousj/gentle-gall-intro/README.md

 Before you get started, you might want to read the [workflow](https://github.com/timlucmiptev/gall-guide/blob/master/workflow.md) section of the OG [Gall guide](https://github.com/timlucmiptev/gall-guide), (to which this introduction owes a tremendous gratitude, by the way).

-Make sure you've setup a [fake ~zod](https://urbit.org/docs/development/environment/).
-I wrote all the examples for running on a fake ~zod, and I'll assume you've done the same.
-Note that developing apps on your personal Urbit ship on the live network is considered harmful.
+I wrote all the examples for running on a fake ~zod, so if you don't have one of those setup, [please do that now](https://urbit.org/docs/development/environment/).
+Note that developing apps on your personal Urbit ship on the live network is not generally considered a good idea.

 [Start here](intro.md)